 Santa Anna was a master in logistics, keeping his army together and supply lines intact over the vast distances the campaign covered.
 With his capture the supply began to break down.
 By mid-May the Mexican army was starving, sick, and thoroughly demoralized.1

 Meanwhile the Texans and the captured Santa Anna negotiated two separate treaties, one public and one private, to bring a conclusion to the conflict.
-The Treaties of Velasco stipulated Mexican armies would leave Texas with private property to be restored and prisoners released.
+The Treaties of Velasco stipulated Mexican armies would leave Texas with private property restored and prisoners released.

 In the secret treaty, Santa Anna was to attempt to persuade the Mexican legislature to accept Texan independence so the two nations could mend relations.

-Mexico would not fully recognize Texan independence until the Treaty of Guadalupe Hidalgo in 1848 following the Mexican-American War.
+Mexico would not fully recognize Texan independence until the important Treaty of Guadalupe Hidalgo in 1848 following the Mexican-American War.

 The important Battle of San Jacinto is memorialized widely today as the turning point of the Texas Revolution where Texas gained its independence and gained vengeance for the Mexican atrocities earlier in the war.